 Particularly important if you break down in an area of low visibility, a high vis jacket can alert passing road users of your presence.
-Unlike in some European countries, there's no legal requirement to store a jacket in a car in Britain but it is a useful item to have stowed away in case of emergencies.
+Unlike in some European countries, there's no legal requirement to store a jacket in a car or van in Britain but it's a useful item to have stowed away in case of emergencies.

 A spare pair of shoes are useful to keep, especially in the winter or in periods of bad weather.
 Warm, durable footwear such as boots are recommended so you’re able to walk to find help if you get stuck in a rural area, or if you’re cold while waiting for the recovery vehicle to arrive.